VachaLab/gorder-manual/src/cgorder_basics.md

 output: order.yaml
 ```

-In the YAML file, the analysis type `CGOrder` requires you to specify beads that will be considered for the analysis. `gorder` will then identify all bonds connecting the selected beads.
+In the input YAML file, the analysis type `CGOrder` requires you to specify beads that will be considered for the analysis. `gorder` will then identify all bonds connecting the selected beads.
 The order parameters are calculated for all these identified bonds.

 The atoms are selected using a query language called [GSL](https://docs.rs/groan_rs/latest/groan_rs/#groan-selection-language).
 If you are familiar with the query language used in VMD, you'll find the basic syntax of GSL intuitive.